SolidAlloy/GenericScriptableArchitecture/README.md

 - Thanks to [UnityAtoms](https://github.com/unity-atoms/unity-atoms) for their icons, some of which were used in this package under the MIT license.
 - Thanks to [Daniel Everland](https://github.com/DanielEverland/ScriptableObject-Architecture).
 Its stack trace implementation was used as inspiration for the feature in this package.
+- The project is using madsbangh's [EasyButtons](https://github.com/madsbangh/EasyButtons) to draw buttons in scriptable event inspectors.